-This blog post was inspired by several picture book critiques that I recently did for my Writer’s Digest webinar, but it applies to novels as well.
-Deep and personal change in your main character is one of the most important elements in your fiction.
+The story turning point for your main character is one of the most important elements in your fiction.
 If you can create that on your page, your audience’s involvement and investment cements forever.
 A lot of the time, climactic plot moments should rub up against these instances of deep personal change.
 When your character’s heart hardens, or softens.
 When one of their core defining values is broken down, or reinforced.
 When they make the most difficult decision of their lives.
 These instances are what great storytelling is made of.

 Sometimes, though, a change of heart just happens to a character.
 They don’t like someone and then, well, they wake up one day and feel differently and then the writer continues the plot from that new perspective.
-The only problem is, any emotional turning point is an Event-with-an-E. Or it deserves to be, because it has great power potential with readers.
-Just like the beginning paragraph of your novel, every chapter opening, and every chapter button are Prime Real Estate in your writing, emotional turning points are hot spots that you absolutely must exploit.
+The only problem is, any story turning point is an Event-with-an-E. Or it deserves to be, because it has great power potential with readers.
+Just like you should put great care into approaching how to start a book, the turning point of a story is a hot spot that you absolutely must exploit.

 From the smallest changes of heart to the most important, I need to be able to point to the very instant on the page where your character turns a corner.
 It will usually happen in reaction to something in your plot and be expressed mostly in Interiority (your character’s thoughts, feelings, reactions).
 After that, their new attitude or feeling about a person or situation will filter down and express itself in how they behave in scene and during the plot.
 But that moment when they see something differently has to be present.

-I talk a lot more about this in my upcoming book, which I swear will have a cover and official title very soon!
-For now, though, do go back and examine your character’s emotional turning points and make sure that you’re juicing every last bit of resonance from them.
+I talk a lot more about the turning point of a story in my book, Writing Irresistible Kidlit.
+For now, though, do go back and examine your character’s story turning point and make sure that you’re juicing every last bit of resonance from that moment.
 This goes double for picture books, where you have a lot less text to work with.
 Sure, real kids change their minds all the time, but fictional ones need to be very strongly motivated in order for their emotional logic to make sense to the youngest readers.